mbistrom/splunk-common-commands/yum-repo.md

-# Here are the steps to create your own Custom Splunk YUM/DNF repo:
+# Here are the steps to create your own Custom Splunk YUM/DNF repo

 - Create Repo Directory mkdir /splunkrepo
 - Install Nginx and set ```autoindex on;``` in nginx.conf